One Day Series 2023

-After the success of our one day events in 2021, we are pleased to announce that we will be running our One Day Series again for 2022.
-We will be bringing back the most popular events, including our One Day Classic rides to Cambridge and Windsor as well as our our more challenging One Day Epic rides conquering the best climbs in the Surrey and Chiltern Hills.
+After the success of our One Day Series of rides over the last few years, we are pleased to announce that we will be running our One Day Series again for 2023.
+We will be bringing back our most popular ride from Stevenage to Cambridge as well as our our more challenging rides in the Surrey and Chiltern Hills.

-Riding in small groups, you will join our Tyco Cycling ride leaders and experience some well-known routes, stop for refreshments to keep you refuelled and have fun along the way.
+Join other cyclists and enjoy some well-known routes, stop for refreshments to keep you refuelled and have fun along the way.

 These are social rides, they are not races.
 We recommend that you cycle within your ability and try to stay with your group, you'll have much more fun that way.

-The number of riders for each event will be limited.
+The number of cyclists for each rides will be limited.
 You will need to register in advance, as there will be no entry on the day.
-This is to help us keep the groups small and manageable on the day.
+This is to help us plan the groups in advance and to keep the rides manageable on the day.

 These are free group rides on open roads.
 You should be comfortable riding and navigating on roads with traffic.
-Although there will be several experienced Tyco Cycling ride leaders on course to support you throughout the ride, you will need to be self-sufficient.
+Although there will other experienced cyclists on the ride, you will need to be self-sufficient.
 This means you should bring your own mini-tools, tubes and any spares to use in the event of a mechanical issue and know how to use them.
-We strongly suggest ensuring your bike is in a good working condition by having it serviced by a professional bike mechanic.
+We strongly suggest ensuring your bike is in a good working condition by having it serviced by a professional bike mechanic beforehand.

 Bring a full bottle of water and snacks with you in case you need these in between stops.
 Drink plenty of water throughout the day.